thekushkode/news_by_zip/README.md

 >>>>>>>>>> Robert >>>>>>>>>>>>>>

 What it does/functionality
+    	***used axios for our .get() calls.

 1.)
-Search News BY ZipCode
+Search News BY ZipCode (news api + zipcode api)
 	-Behind the scenes an AXIOS get request is then made to our Ziptastic API and a city is retrieved from that zipcode.
 Then another get request is made to newsapi using by putting that city name(our output from our last get request) into their search endpoint and finally our webpage will load with news articles based on the city
 2.)
-Search By Button
+Search By Category Button (news api)
 3.)
-Custom Search
+Custom Search (news api)
 4.)
-Suggested Stories based on user's location
+Suggested Stories based on user's location (news api + ip address api) 5.)
-5.)
 Save Stories / Remove Stories from list
 6.)
-Get Local Weather
+Get Local Weather (weather api)
 7.)
-Stocks Ticker - another api is used for our ticker to keep our site up to date about stocks 8.)
+Stocks Ticker - stock api is used for our ticker to keep our site up to date about stocks 8.)
 Email Contact Form

 CSS & Layout

 Bootstrap: nav bar, buttons, modal and our responsive layout Flex Boxes: to align our content properly
+FontAwesome for icons
 I-Frames: to hold our google videos
 Ticker: really cool!